anhnguyendepocen/structural-behavioral-economics/iterations/bonn_ws_2019/README.md

 # Student project

 Each student is expected to implement, estimate, and explore a structural behavioral model of their choice.
-The deadline is noon the February, 1st.
+The deadline is noon on February, 1st.
+A useful list of publications using structural behavioral models is provided in the Appendix of DellaVigna (2018).
 You can get started on your repository [here](https://classroom.github.com/g/m2wprg0W).